Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 5. Character Documents

-AFP National Police Check receipt or confirmation
+AFP National Police Check confirmation

-Form 80 — Personal particulars for character assessment
+Form 80 — personal particulars

-Form 1221 — Additional personal particulars information
+Form 1221 — additional particulars

-Overseas police certificates if you lived abroad 12+ months in the last 10 years
+!Overseas police certificates if abroad 12+ months in last 10 years

 🩺